-Welcome to “7 Tech and IT Interview Questions.”
-If you work in information technology or are trying to find the right talent, you already know the tech landscape is vast and the skills needed by a Network Engineer are much different than those needed by a Help Desk Administrator.
-In this series we present seven interview questions specific to one position or functional area.
-In this post: Web Developer.
+If you work in information technology, you already know the tech landscape is vast and the skills needed by a Network Engineer are much different than those needed by a Help Desk Administrator.
+In this series we present seven interview questions specific to a particular position or functional area.
+In this post we tackle interview questions to ask a web developer.

 What is a web developer?